2026 Arkansas Derby odds, predictions, horses, time: Picks from expert who called last year's winner

 Renegade, who is trained by Todd Pletcher, can become one of the favorites to win the Kentucky Derby when he leaves the starting gate in the 2026 Arkansas Derby at Oaklawn Park in Hot Springs, Ark.
 Renegade has one win, two second-place finishes and one third in four career starts two years after being purchased for $975,000.
 Renegade enters as the 3-2 morning-line favorite in the Arkansas Derby odds.
 Other favorites include Silent Tactic (5-2), Litmus Test (5-1) and Blackout Time (6-1), among the eight Arkansas Derby horses.

 Post time for the Arkansas Derby 2026 is set for 7:48 p.m.
-ET.
+ET, with the temperature in the low 60s around start time.
 Before making any 2026 Arkansas Derby picks, be sure to see the horse racing predictions and futures bets from SportsLine's elite horse racing analyst Michelle Yu.

 New users can claim a special offer by signing up for TwinSpires.
 Visit our TwinSpires offer code review right now to see their latest offers and get started.